knowitall/openie/README.md

 To see an example of Open IE being used, please visit http://openie.cs.washington.edu/.

+## Notifications

+* [01/15/2016] The version 4.2.0 is released ([release notes](https://github.com/knowitall/openie/blob/master/release/release_notes.md)).

 ## Research

-Open IE 4.0 is the successor to [Ollie](http://www.gitub.com/knowitall/ollie).
+Open IE 4.x is the successor to [Ollie](http://www.gitub.com/knowitall/ollie).
-Whereas Ollie used bootstrapped dependency parse paths to extract relations (see [Open Language Learning for Information Extraction](https://homes.cs.washington.edu/~mausam/papers/emnlp12a.pdf)), Open IE 4.0 uses similar argument and relation expansion heuristics to create Open IE extractions from SRL frames.
-Open IE 4.0 also extends the defintion of Open IE extractions to include n-ary extractions (extractions with 0 or more arguments 2s).
+Whereas Ollie used bootstrapped dependency parse paths to extract relations (see [Open Language Learning for Information Extraction](https://homes.cs.washington.edu/~mausam/papers/emnlp12a.pdf)), Open IE 4.x uses similar argument and relation expansion heuristics to create Open IE extractions from SRL frames.
+Open IE 4.x also extends the defintion of Open IE extractions to include n-ary extractions (extractions with 0 or more arguments 2s).

 ## Buiding